mudigal-technologies/microservices-sample/README.md

 [![Docker Repository on Quay](https://quay.io/repository/microservices-sample/service-three/status "Docker Repository on Quay")](https://quay.io/repository/microservices-sample/service-three)
 [![Docker Repository on Quay](https://quay.io/repository/microservices-sample/web-application/status "Docker Repository on Quay")](https://quay.io/repository/microservices-sample/web-application)

+## NOTE
+This repository is no longer maintained.
+Please refer https://github.com/microservices-sample for latest enhancements.

 ### What is it?

 "Microservices", a trending buzz word nowadays.
 What problems does it solve?